 The Ohio Education Computer Network (OECN), comprised of the Information Technology Centers (ITCs), serves as the primary data acquisition vehicle.
-These sites provide data validation and aggregation points for school district data to pass through, prior to transfer to the Department.
+These sites host the software needed to collect and validate data prior to transfer to the Department.

 Processing data is an important function of the ITC.
-This includes extracting, aggregating/validating, formatting, compiling, and transferring data according to the requirements set forth by the Department of Education.
-EMIS data can be extracted from software packages supported by the Department of Education, such as the Uniform School Payroll System (USPS) and Uniform School Accounting System (USAS).
-Private software vendors will have to modify their existing software packages in order to allow for the collection and extraction of EMIS data.
+This includes extracting, validating, formatting, and transferring data according to the requirements set forth by the Department of Education.

 Some large city school districts function independently of an ITC and process all of their data locally.
 They do not use the services of an acquisition site in the OECN.
-These entities are responsible for processing, compiling, aggregating, formatting, validating, and transferring EMIS data according to the business rules set forth in this manual.
+These entities are responsible for processing, formatting, validating, and transferring EMIS data according to the business rules set forth in this manual.
 All data files/records must be submitted containing all data elements, as defined in the file layouts of Chapter 5.